 - a.
 A recommendation by the MDT that identifies the beneficiary's need(s) regarding the assistive technology, equipment or home modification being requested.
-The recommendation must state the cost of an item that a beneficiary requires; - b. a plan for how the beneficiary and family is to be trained on the use of the equipment (the training must be documented by the case manager as completed and signed by the CAP/DA beneficiary or responsible party); - c. statement of need identified in the service plan; - d. evidence of medical need recommended by the MDT or by a physician, when applicable; - e. shipping costs itemized in the request proposal; - f. other information as required for the specific equipment requested; - g. when quotes are required for purchase, adaption or modification, NC Medicaid determines how many quotes are required; and - h.
-NC Medicaid or its designee determines the appropriate professional(s) that make written recommendations for services that are required when special circumstances are presented.
+The recommendation must state the cost of an item that a beneficiary requires; - b. a plan for how the beneficiary and family is to be trained on the use of the equipment (the training must be documented by the case manager as completed and signed by the CAP/DA beneficiary or responsible party); - c. statement of need identified in the service plan; - d. evidence of medical need submitted by a physician, when applicable - e. shipping costs itemized in the request proposal; - f. other information as required for the specific equipment requested; - g. when quotes are required for purchase, adaption or modification, NC Medicaid determines how many quotes are required; and - h.
+NC Medicaid determines the need for a physician's order and the appropriate professional(s) that make written recommendations for services that require those recommendations.